 If you’re representing one side of a criminal or civil case that involves a death or serious injury, working with a forensic expert witness like Dr. Chundru can help you with both pretrial consulting and expert witness testimony.
-In fact, every year Dr. Chundru travels throughout the world to help legal teams prepare their cases and provide expert testimony as to how a death or serious injury occurred in terms that a judge or jury can easily understand.
+Every year, Dr. Chundru helps legal teams prepare their cases and provide expert testimony as to how a death or serious injury occurred in terms that a judge or jury can easily understand.

 A Forensic Expert Witness for Criminal and Civil Cases